Ebro in the Morning

-Ebro in the Morning is an American radio show based in New York City hosted by Ebro Darden, Peter Rosenberg, and Laura Stylez.
-It currently airs from 6 to 10 am.
+Ebro in the Morning was an American radio show based in New York City hosted by Ebro Darden, Peter Rosenberg, and Laura Stylez.
+It aired from 6 to 10 am.
 Common topics of discussion on the show include national news, politics, and celebrity gossip.

 History

 Ebro in the Morning was established in 2012, when the then Programming Director, Ebro Darden rejoined the Hot 97 morning show.
 Ebro formerly worked alongside several past Hot 97 morning show co-hosts from 2004 to 2007, before rejoining the team in 2012.
 Since joining the show, Ebro has caused controversy on multiple occasions, due to statements he has made on the show.
 This includes his conflict with rapper 6ix9ine, and calling the Jersey City Public School District "trash".

+The show aired its last show on December 12, 2025.
+The show was replaced by Hot 97 Mornings with Mero, hosted by The Kid Mero.